The Boys in the Band (2020 film): Production

 On April 18, 2019, Ryan Murphy announced that the play The Boys in the Band would be adapted for Netflix, as part of his US$300 million deal with the streaming platform.
 Murphy had previously revived the play for Broadway in 2018 and confirmed the director of the revival, Joe Mantello, would direct the film.
 David Stone and Ned Martel were announced as producers alongside Murphy.
 It was also confirmed that the entire cast of the 2018 Broadway revival would reprise their roles for the film, making the film have a cast of entirely openly gay actors.

 Principal photography began in July 2019 in Los Angeles.

 The film was dedicated to the memory of Mart Crowley who died on March 7, 2020.

-The play contains two uses of the racist slur nigger, spoken by Parsons' character Michael, as well as other homophobic and antisemitic slurs, which the film adaption retains.
+The play contains two uses of the racist slur nigger, spoken by Parsons' character Michael, as well as other homophobic and antisemitic slurs, which the film adaptation retains.
 Parsons stated that "none of those words were ever uttered by me without a severe amount of trepidation and a sick feeling in your stomach going into it", but were important to "make the audience feel the discomfort of the marginalization of the gay community at the time".
 Matt Bomer said, of performing the play on-stage, that "I heard a guttural gasp the first time one of these slurs was used that I remembered and realized how powerful they really are".

 In an interview ahead of the Netflix premiere, director Joe Mantello told the Associated Press:

 "I do not believe the erasure of things that make us uncomfortable is progress ...
 My responsibility is to the story.
 And the story is: This the cost of oppression, it allows you to act in a way that is inhumane.
 And I felt in order to be honest to that, that you’re true to that, that it was essential that we keep it.

 Michael Benjamin Washington, the only Black member of the cast, pointed out that: